adam-hilton/tcakiosk101224/content/post/2020/jan/07-tanaka.md

 ## &nbsp;

+One musician makes sounds with something even simpler than fingers--the muscles in the arms themselves.

-Atau Tanaka uses special sensors that track the movements of his muscles.
-As he moves his arms or tightens his muscles, the sensors send information to a computer that turns those movements into sound.
+Atau Tanaka uses special sensors that track not just how he moves his arms but also how he tightens or relaxes his muscles.

-The sensors on his arms use a technology called EMG (electromyography), which reads how his muscles move.
-The computer then creates sounds or controls music based on these muscle signals.
+The sensors on his arms use a technology called EMG (electromyography), which reads very small measurements in how his muscles move.
+These signals are all sent to a computer which creates sounds or controls music based on these muscle signals.